computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 ```

-> The following anthropology is an attempt to advance the basic tendency to assign substantial properties to **beings** in terms of predicates and attributes, i.e., to *define* people as *things*.
-Perhaps a radically negative approach is in order by creating categories of *distinction*: the method of creating of new contexts across the domain of being.

->Or to qualify, as a sense-making activity, that **form-of-life** from the quantifiable domain of **lifestyle.**
+>Or to qualify, as a sense-making activity, that **form-of-life** from the quantifiable domain of **lifestyle.** Every lifestyle choice is a coping strategy, a means to overcome the basic fact that life is just basic -- and basic to the extent that it could do without us.

 ```chain purses
 couples